isomerpages/nrf-create-cnrs/pages/CNRS@CREATE.md

 Learn more about DesCartes program here: [_https://descartes.cnrsatcreate.cnrs.fr/_](https://descartes.cnrsatcreate.cnrs.fr/)

 **Intra-Create Projects**
+**EcoCTs**
-**EcoCTs:** Engineering biology for a circular bioeconomy – Towards urban sustainability.
+Engineering biology for a circular bioeconomy – Towards urban sustainability.

 Partners: _CNRS, NUS and ASTAR.
 The duration of the project is 3 years, and it started in october 2020._